Facebook ad boycott organizers met with Zuckerberg. It didn't go well - KEYT | KCOY

 The group also wants Facebook to ban political ads with blatant lies, which the company has faced criticism for allowing in the past.
 Facebook has previously defended the policy, saying it does not want to censor political speech.

-Greenblatt said the groups methodically outlined their demands in the meeting, such as a call for a new civil rights executive position at Facebook, but got no commitments or timeframes for change.
+Greenblatt said the groups methodically outlined their demands in the meeting, such as the call for a new civil rights executive position at Facebook, but got no commitments or timeframes for change.

 “We had 10 demands and literally, we went through the 10, and didn’t get commitments or timeframes or clear outcomes,” said Greenblatt.
 Zuckerberg came to the meeting expressing appreciation for the opportunity to hear the nuances of the groups’ position, Greenblatt added.
 “And we said: ‘There is no nuance in white nationalism.'”